Table of Contents

 While this is not always very easy to achieve, it’s not impossible.
 Imagine interviewing someone like Linda Ikeji, one of the most popular bloggers in Africa.
 It might take you quite some effort to get her to be interviewed on your blog especially if you are just starting out.
 But where there is a will, there is a way!

 You must be prepared with the right questions that are straight to the point.
 No time for beating about the bush.

 While most people may not be disposed of having a one-on-one interview session with you, many of them will prefer a written interview sent to their emails.
 This makes it easy for them to fill in the answers to the questions.

 That way, you get to reduce the workload as you don’t need to transcribe the interview or set up a studio for the video shoot (except you’re a vlogger).

 Let’s cut right to the chase and get you prepared for that interview.

-B) Let them know your reason for the interview – don’t be shady and think you are smart.
+Don’t be shady and think you are smart.
 Some bloggers interview top personalities and go ahead to use it in a paid material.
 Some people may overlook this, but not everyone will.
 Not only will it present you as being insincere and lacking trust, but you would also shut the door to a future relationship with such a personality.

 Be sincere and let the interviewee know what you intend to do with the interview.
 If it is going to be used for a blog post, or for a paid-for-material, let it out in your introduction letter.
 While you are at it, let them know how you are going to conduct the interview – through email, voice or video recording.
 It’s better you get their approval or rejection, and not deceiving them into granting you an interview.